Citation for this page in APA citation style. Close

 Just as a single particle cannot be localized in the two-slit experiment, neither particle in an EPR experiment is localizable until there is a measurement of the two-particle wave function Ψ12, at which time both particles become localized (to within the usual quantum indeterminacy) however far apart they are at that time (in the rest frame of the experiment).

-The reason we know everything about the "other" particle as soon as we measure one is, as Einstein knew well, but later writers often ignore, found in the various conservation laws (of energy, momentum, spin angular momentum, etc.).
+The reason we know some things about the "other" particle as soon as we measure the first one is, as Einstein knew well (but later writers often ignore) the various conservation laws (of energy, momentum, spin angular momentum, etc.).
 If Bell's inequalities were not violated, the much more fundamental laws of conservation of momentum, angular momentum and spin would be violated.

 We have proposed that the conserved spin angular momentum can be considered a hidden constant of the motion and that the emission of entangled particles from the source in the center between the measurements is a common cause of the perfectly correlated measurements.
 The causal source of the entangled particles is in the past light cone of the measurements, so relativity is not violated.
 We can illustrate the common cause coming from the center source...